Table Of Contents

 Point 7: Buy in

-This one is not exclusive to PPC experts but is still a very good point to make: after a quick intro to your product or service, if the PPC freelancer doesn’t “buy” the idea, it will be very difficult him to convince your prospects about your company.
+This one isn’t exclusive to PPC experts, but it’s still a very good point to make: after a quick intro to your product or service, if the PPC freelancer doesn’t “buy” the idea, it will be very difficult for him to convince your prospects of your company.
 In this case, think about this professional as a salesman: the performance can be good if he’s well-trained.
 But if he truly believes in your company, everything will be done from the heart, and results can be much higher.

 Point 8: Availability

-One of the points most ignored by clients is the availability of the professional.
-Availability can mean time to reply to your emails, answer the phone and frequency of touchpoints.
+One of the points most often ignored by clients is the professional’s availability.
+Availability can mean the time to reply to your emails, the time to answer the phone, and the frequency of touchpoints.

 Delay in starting the mandate

 Ask your PPC freelancer when exactly he can start managing your account.
-A well-organized professional knows how many hours he can handle at each period.
-If the time to start managing your campaign is too long, it’s maybe a flag that he has too much on his plate to deal with.
+A well-organized professional knows how many hours they can handle at each period.
+If the time to start managing your campaign is too long, it may be a sign that he has too much on his plate.
 If it happens to you, ask how many hours he works per week and why it will take so long.

 Time to reply

 Time to reply to your e-mails, SMS, or return your phone calls.
-This can make a difference when dealing in a very dynamic industry or with a very dynamic campaign.
+This can make a difference when dealing with a highly dynamic industry or campaign.

 Holidays and vacations